giacomo-ciro/240713_resilient-companies/README.md

 - Profit (Net Income)
 - Total Equity

-In a nutshell, for each unique company we have financial information regarding the years from 2017 to 2023.
+For each unique company, we have financial information regarding the years from 2017 to 2023.

-**Note**: There are companies with the same name and operating in different sectors, which are to be considered different for the purpose of this analysis.
-From now on, we use the BvD ID Number (BVD) to refer uniquely to each company.
+**Note**: There are companies with the same name operating in different sectors, which are to be considered different for the purpose of this analysis.
+From now on, we use the BvD ID Number (BVD) to assess the uniqueness of each company.

 ## Pre-processing
-Before conducting the analysis, we process the dataset by dealing with null values, computing the required metrics and manage outliers.
+Before conducting the analysis, we process the dataset by dealing with null values, then we compute the required metrics and manage outliers.

 ### Missing Values
 First, we drop entirely the year `2023` due to the high number of missing values encountered (>90%).
-For the other years, the number of missing values is (<20%) for all features, except for the `Total Equity`.
+For the other years, the number of missing values is <20% for all features, except for the `Total Equity`.
 Therefore, we discard entirely this feature and keep the non-null values for the others.

-Morevoer, we drop all those companies with `TURNOVER==0`, to avoid the metrics to diverge.
+Morevoer, we drop all those companies with `TURNOVER==0`, to avoid the metrics to diverge when we compute them later.

 <img src="img/nan_hist.png" width="400" style="display: block; margin: 0 auto">